fooman/phpstan-magento2-magic-methods/README.md

 We are likely going to stop supporting this package in the near future.
-Changes in phpstan's autoloading are surfacing load order / class existence leading to classes being generated when they should be found via Composer's autoloading.
+Changes in phpstan's autoloading are surfacing load order / class existence issues leading to classes being generated when they should be found via Composer's autoloading.
 As https://github.com/bitExpert/phpstan-magento does not have the same issue and does provide similar functionality we suggest checking it out instead as we will likely adopt it for our uses.

 PHPStan Extension - Magento 2 Magic Methods
 ===================